 A reward is given to a person for his service, continuous work, loyalty, and honesty toward his work.
 The reward can be in the form of monetary rewards, or it could simply be words of praise.

+The reward is given to a person to motivate him to continue the work and also to others to take motivation.
 Rewards are usually conferred in private and sometimes in public.
-Rewards conferred in public helps in promoting the work done by the person rewarded.
+Rewards conferred in public help in promoting the work done by the person rewarded.

 In an organization, salespersons are given targets monthly as well as annually.
-Achieving sales target is part of their jobs.
+Achieving sales targets is part of their jobs.
 Usually, the targets are hard to achieve, and it takes a lot of hard work and motivation to achieve the target.

 Let us take one more example from school.
 In schools, students were given work to be done in class and from home, and most students usually shirk homework.
 To encourage and motivate other students, rewards were given to students who did their work regularly and neatly.